akiva123/NBA_Game_Winner_Prediction/README.md

 # NBA Game Winner Prediction Project

 ## Overview
 This project predicts the winner of an NBA game based on player attribute ratings from the NBA 2k game.
 It consists of three primary workflows: collecting game and player data, training and testing a machine learning model, and using the trained model to predict game outcomes.
 Below is a detailed explanation of the project files and their usage.
-The model's predictive power metric scores tested in the 80-90% range.
+The model's predictive assessment metric scores tested in the 80-90% range.

 ---